The Latest: House OKs bias bill lacking gender protections

 Gov. Eric Holcomb says he supports a hate crimes proposal that doesn’t specifically list gender identity, age or gender among the protected traits he had supported to get Indiana off a list of five states without such a law.

-After the Indiana House unexpectedly adopted hate crimes language Monday in an amended, unrelated bill, Holcomb said in a statement that he endorses the proposal, saying it “covers all forms of bias crimes and treats all people equally.”
+The Indiana House unexpectedly adopted hate crimes language Monday in an amended, unrelated bill.
+Holcomb said in a statement that he endorses the proposal, saying it “covers all forms of bias crimes and treats all people equally.”

-The bias crimes language that was accepted on a voice vote mentions color, creed, disability, national origin, race, religion and sexual orientation, but doesn’t explicitly cover age, sex or gender identity.
+The language refers to an existing state bias crimes reporting statute that mentions color, creed, disability, national origin, race, religion and sexual orientation, but doesn’t explicitly cover age, sex or gender identity.

-A Senate committee passed a hate crimes bill in February, but the state Senate stripped out a list of specific protected traits.
+The revised bill says bias can also be considered due to the “victim’s or the group’s real or perceived characteristic, trait, belief, practice, association, or other attribute.”

 Copyright © 2019 The Washington Times, LLC.